-- Some people believe that the government should financially support retired people.
-Others feel that those who have retired should pay to support themselves.
+- Some people believe that the government should financially support older members of society who have retired.
+Others feel that these people should pay to support themselves.
 Discuss both these views and give your own opinion.

 - Some people believe that teenagers should study all school subjects.
 Others argue that they should focus on only the subjects that they are good at or find most interesting.
 Discuss both these views and give your own opinion.

 In some cultures, older people are valued most highly.
-In other cultures, youth is valued more than experience.
+In other cultures, youth is valued more.
 Discuss both views and give your opinion as to which age should be most valued.